-The problem : when Photobox asks to its users if they want to change the size of their products, the company basically asks "Do you prefer a 20 x 30cm canvas at 25 euro or a 35 x 45cm canvas at 43 euro ?".
+The problem : when Photobox asks its users if they want to change the size of their products, the company basically asks "Do you prefer a 20 x 30cm canvas at 25 euro or a 35 x 45cm canvas at 43 euro?".

 This is really bad.

-You don't show the value of the size to the user, so you can not expect that he'll make the sacrifice of euros for an unclear benefit.
+You don't show the value of the size to the user, so you can not expect that they'll make the sacrifice of euros for an unclear benefit.

 The user doesn't need to upsell.

 Let's be clear, I don't mean that upsell is "a bad thing" just because it's a marketing push.
 Options available on the upsell page are sometimes very useful, and they need a dedicated place and time to clearly communicate their values to users who could really find some benefits in them.

 But you can't treat them as configuration options.
 The goal, and therefore the approach, are not the same.

 When we worked on the upsell process, we tried to show clearly the benefits of each feature by using visual cues, by limiting the number of options available (so you have more attention to explain each option), and by trying to be fun.

 We've quickly decided that it was important to show products in a real life situation.